 Finally, you can cut yourself some slack and get all of the data delivered to your email whenever you need it.
 Open the reporting tab and schedule a recurring report that will be delivered when you need it.

 You can even customize the contents of the report with just a few clicks.
 It’s also good to know that you can skip anything that’s redundant!

-Want to take a peek at how one of our automated Instagram reports looks like?
+Want to take a peek at how such a report looks like?
 Here’s a sample to give you a better idea of what you can expect.